Describe an important thing you learned (not at school or college): IELTS Speaking Cue Card

 How did your experiences shape your view on trust?

-My experiences taught me that trust should be earned, not given freely.
-I learned to be cautious and to observe people's actions before sharing personal information.
+My experiences taught me that trust should be earned, not freely given.
+I learned to be cautious and to observe people's actions before opening up to them.
 This has helped me build stronger, more reliable relationships.

 Can you share a specific incident that influenced your lesson on trust?

-Yes, there was a time when I confided in a close friend about my personal struggles, and she betrayed my trust by sharing it with others.
-That incident made me realize the importance of being selective about whom I trust.
+Yes, there was a time when I confided in a friend about a personal issue, and she shared it with others.
+It was a painful experience that made me realize not everyone has good intentions, leading me to be more selective about whom I trust.

-How do you balance trust and independence in relationships?
+How do you maintain independence in your relationships?

 Band 7